Chanifah is strictly forbidden by the Torah.

 Popular Benefit #2: Justifying Forbidden Behavior

-For example, I’ve known of otherwise shomer Shabbat Jews who put their cholent in the fridge overnight and then transferred it to the electric platter Shabbat morning.
+For example, there was an otherwise shomer Shabbat community who, out of ignorance, put their cholent in the fridge overnight and then transferred it to the electric platter Shabbat morning.

 Are they bad people?
 Not at all!